Your payment obligations under control

 - Finance

-Your company is liquid if you can meet all payment obligations in the short term.
-But the developments surrounding the coronavirus can affect your business income.
+Your company is solvent if you can meet all payment obligations in the short term.
+That means you can pay all the bills without getting into financial trouble.
+Developments from outside your business sometimes affect your solvency.
 You see your income decrease, but the bills, interest, and taxes must still be paid.
 How?
 With this overview you can bring your payment obligations under control in 6 steps.

-Knowing what your liquidity position is per week, is perhaps the most important thing for your peace of mind.
-How do you do that?
-Let us keep it simple.
 You start with today’s bank balance.
 Below that, list all the income you expect per day, followed by the expenses you plan to make.
 So: your opening balance + your income – your expenses = your liquidity position in that period.
-You can also do this for your private situation.
-If this calculation leads to a positive number, your business is fine.
-But if the resulting value is in the negative, you need to take action.

 2. Explore your options

 After you have prepared the liquidity forecast, assess your debtors, creditors, any inventories, and your private expenses.
-In the next steps, you will analyse your obligations and any possible leeway you can create.
+In the next steps, you will analyse your payment obligations and any possible room you can create.
 Think, for example, of deferring repayments to your bank.
 A bank is also just a creditor.

 3. Contact your debtors